simonw/datasette/docs/plugins.rst

 =======

 Datasette's plugin system is currently under active development.
-It allows additional features to be implemented as Python code (or, soon, JavaScript) which can be wrapped up in a separate Python package.
+It allows additional features to be implemented as Python code (or front-end JavaScript) which can be wrapped up in a separate Python package.
 The underlying mechanism uses `pluggy <https://pluggy.readthedocs.io/>`_.